The Narrativium Projects

 Narrativium III: The Hand That Feeds: A musical about food crime

 We commissioned and are currently in rehearsal for a song cycle about food crime.
 Unlike the composer who has a more sophisticated musical view of the world than I do, I like to think of rock-opera-meets-Greek-chorus-meets-community-choir-meets-jazz-composition . . .
-It will be performed in front of St Martins in the Bullring on 14th May 2016 twice, at midday and at 2:30pm.
+It was first performed in front of St Martins in the Bullring on 14th May 2016 twice, at midday and at 2:30pm and will be performed again, live at midday on 10th June 2017 near St Cuthbert’s Church in Castle Vale, and again at 1pm on 13th June in Victoria Square, Birmingham.
+Be there!

-We’re grateful to our sponsors (see right) without whom this madcap project couldn’t have got off the ground let alone be so close to fruition.
+We’re grateful to our sponsors (see right) without whom this madcap project couldn’t have got off the ground let alone happen.

 and in the pipeline: